 The purpose of Wisconsin's Trauma Care System is to reduce death and disability resulting from traumatic injury.
 The data in the trauma registry is used for performance improvement activities at the state, regional and local level.

 All data sent to the State Trauma Registry is confidential and protected.
 Aggregate reports are designed to ensure that no single individual, hospital, or EMS provider can be identified.

 In July of 2010, Wisconsin's Trauma Registry underwent several important changes:

-Contact the State Trauma Registry Staff for further information.
+Contact the DHS Trauma Team for further information.